sheirand/Twitter-like-API/README.md

  ## SUMMARY

 ---
  This API is created in educational purpose.
-Here i tried to reproduce the functionality of of Twitter app.
+Here i tried to reproduce the functionality of the Twitter app.

  ## API Schema